Camphora (plant): Description

 The species of Camphora are evergreen trees or shrubs.
 Their leaves are alternate and pinnately veined or weakly tripliveined, which differed from the opposite or subopposite and tripliveined leaves of Cinnamomum species.
 The tepals do not persist when fruiting, unlike in Cinnamomum species, where they are persistent or at least partially persistent.
 The flowers are produced in paniculate inflorescences with cymes bearing strictly opposite lateral flowers.
 The flowers are bisexual, with nine fertile stamens, plus three staminodes with conspicuous cordate or sagittate heads in the fourth androecial whorl.
 The fruit is cupulate.

 Taxonomy and phylogeny

 The genus Camphora was described in 1759 by the German botanist Philipp Conrad Fabricius.
 It was listed under synonymy of Cinnamomum s.l. for a long time, with the species classified in the Sect.
 Camphora of Cinnamomum.
-A molecular phylogenetic study published in 2022 found that the large genus Cinnamomum was polyphyletic; in the revised classification to create monophyletic genera, the following 18 species are placed in the resurrected genus Camphora:
+A molecular phylogenetic study published in 2022 found that the large genus Cinnamomum was polyphyletic; in the revised classification to create monophyletic genera, genus Camphora was resurrected.
+It contains the following species: